mbrnas/leetcode-roadmap/README.md

 Each directory contains:

-- A `README.md` file that outlines the problem and details the thought process behind each solution.
+- Detailed comments in JavaDoc format /**/ which thoroughly explain coding problem and solution.
 - Solution files named after the problem, with a consistent naming convention like `problem_title.extension` (e.g., `two_sum.py`).

 ## Progress Tracker